soccin/Intro2NextGen/1_Sequencing/exercises/1_mapless_pipeline.md

 ## Intro

-While most next generation sequencing analysis pipelines require the data to be mapped to the target genome there are some pipelines that can be done without any alignment step.
+While most next generation sequencing analysis pipelines require the data to be mapped to a target genome there are some pipelines that can be done without any alignment step.
 One such problem is the analysis of pooled shRNA experiments such as in *Zuber, et. al, 2011*[^Zuber2011]

-In this experiment a library of hairpins is introduced into a population of cells and depending on which hairpin gets encorporated that particular cell my grow or die.
-By sequencing using primers specific to the hairpin contructs you can determine which shRNA lead to proliferation and survival or arrest.
+In this experiment a library of hairpins is introduced into a population of cells and depending on which hairpin gets incorporated that particular cell my grow or die.
+By sequencing using primers specific to the hairpin constructs you can determine which shRNA lead to proliferation and survival or arrest.

 ## Sequence design